genafalconi/genafalconi/README.md

 ﻿# Genaro Falconi
 <p>
-  Full Stack Developer with a degree in Systems Administration, I have a strong background in developing software solutions for various industries.
+  Full Stack Developer with a bachelor's degree in Information Systems Management , I have a strong background in developing software solutions for various industries.
 I have recently worked for Exolgan, where I developed and implemented the Import and Export Coordination project.
 Additionally, I have completed the Foundations of Data Science course and have expertise in using K-Means Clustering in Python.

 I have proficiency in several programming languages, including ReactJS, NestJS, VueJS, NodeJS, SQL, MongoDB, TypeScript, and Firebase.
 I am proficient in the technologies that I consider necessary for developing complex and dynamic web applications.